BaboucheOne/Steam-Discovery/README.md

 * Get the returned file called 'processing_output.xml' and read it with the processing project given.
   > /!\ You also able to parse the file to get your own visualisation /!\

+* Origin steamID64 must be __public__, or __able to read friends__.

+## What represent each field in _configuration.xml_:

+* api_key: This key enable you tu get information from steam's servers.
+* origin_steamid64: From whome the generation will start.
+* max_layer: How deep SteamDiscovery will find friends.
+* xml_destination: Where the final file will be place.